Steve Dille remembered as 'dedicated and committed public servant'

 Dille, 75, died March 25 at his home in rural Dassel.
 His was a political career that started as a township supervisor, then a county commissioner and school board member, and eventually grew to the state capitol.

 Though he had been outside of politics and legislative proceedings for 10 years, when Dille’s death was announced Thursday on the floor of the Minnesota Senate, there were many members who still recalled his contributions.
-He spent 24 years in the Legislature, first in the House from 1986-1992, then the Senate from 1992 to his retirement in 2010.
+He spent 24 years in the Legislature, first in the House from 1986 to 1992, then the Senate from 1992 to his retirement in 2010.

 Though he was a Republican and advocated conservative values and fiscal approaches, Dille often reached across the aisle, sometimes at great political and emotional cost.